sajidpk/XAVIENTDemo/README.md

 # XAVIENTDemo
-AWS Server less demo as part of  interview
+AWS Server less demo as part of  coding assignment.